ThomasPfeiffer/accessiblity.workshop/ReadMe.md

 # Accessiblity Workshop

-This repository contains example Projects show how Websites can be created while keeping accessiblity in mind.
+This repository contains a little challenge where you improve the accesiblity of an existing website.
+Contents are german only.

 ## Setup

 ### Stackblitz

 You can play around with this project in Stackblitz.
-[Click here to open the Project in Stackblitz](https://stackblitz.com/github/ThomasPfeiffer/accessiblity.workshop)
+[Open in Stackblitz](https://stackblitz.com/github/ThomasPfeiffer/accessiblity.workshop)

 ### Local Environment